wechaty/jekyll/jekyll/_posts/2024-01-17-wechaty-for-non-mainland-wechat-accounts.md

 ## 4. WorkPro

 [Wechaty WorkPro Puppet](https://wechaty.js.org/docs/puppet-services/workpro) provided by RPAChat is also available.
-It is recommended to us Github Codespace for installation.
+It is recommended to use GitHub Codespace for installation.

 - Requirements
     1. Your system must have Node.js installed (version >= 16).